nazar-si/react-timer/README.md

   - [x] Decompose components into multiple smaller ones
 - [ ] Setup some E2E tests with playwright
 - [ ] Improve code test coverage
-- [ ] Return delete animations for tasks
 - [ ] All uncomplited in [features](##Features)
 - [ ] Test DnD on mobile
-- [ ] Count negative time (overtime should be showed in red color, but still go on, even if it's overdue)